altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 No wait: panic - more time to think that way...
 What do I need?'
 ~Martha thought through her next actions, and studied the thing in front of her.
-It was in her shape - but in a way, an inversion: as if the universe around that void was the true shape.
+It was in her shape...
+But in a way, an inversion: as if the universe around that void was the true shape.
 A cut-out, in her outline...
-What she saw was a hole where a person should be~ 'M::I could kill it, or trap it.
+What she saw was a hole where a person should be~

+`
+[
+    'I could kill it, or trap it.',
-Should I run...
+    'Should I run...',
-What would hurt it?
+    'What would hurt it?',
-What will it try to do?'
+    'What will it try to do?',
+    'How do I get away?'
+]
+`
 ~It's claw was still in the process of moving slowly towards her.
 At this speed, she could at least think of a way to dodge~ 'M::A trap, you are in a memory, you are in your head...'